-In this section we apply the self-consistency rule to some examples from the academic literature.
+In this section we apply the self-consistency rule to some more difficult examples from the academic literature where self-consistency of component inventory is an issue.

-Distillation column with DB-configuration
+Example 6: Distillation column with DB-configuration

 An example of a recycle system is a distillation column.
-As seen from Figure 10, a distillation column has one split in the condenser ( $V_T$ splits into L and D) and one split in the reboiler ( $L_B$ splits into B and V).
+As seen from Figure 10, a distillation column has one split in the condenser (V_T splits into L and D) and one split in the reboiler (L_B splits into B and V).
 In both cases one of the streams is recycled to the column (L and V, respectively).
-The two splits introduce two degrees of freedom and this gives rise to many possible inventory control structures ("configurations"), as has been discussed widely in the literature (see for a summary of this discussion).
+The two splits introduce two degrees of freedom and this gives rise to many possible inventory control structures ("configurations"), as has been discussed widely in the literature (see Skogestad 12 for a summary of this discussion).

 Figure 10 displays the DB-configuration, which uses reflux L and boilup V for inventory control (condenser and reboiler level control), such that the flows of D and B remain as degrees of freedom for other purposes.
-The DB-configuration has earlier been labeled "impossible", "unacceptable" or "infeasible" by distillation experts.
-This inventory control system also violates Luybens rule of "fixing a flow in the recycle loop" and it is indeed true that this inventory control system is not self-consistent.
+The DB-configuration has earlier been labeled "impossible", "unacceptable" or "infeasible" by distillation experts.^{13,14} This inventory control system also violates Luybens rule of "fixing a flow in the recycle loop" and it is indeed true that this inventory control system is not self-consistent.
 To see this, consider the dashed box in Figure 10 where we note that none of the flows in or out of the column (F, D and B) depend on the inventory inside the column.
-However, an inconsistent inventory control system can usually be made consistent by adding control loops and the DB-configuration is workable (and consistent) provided one closes at least one extra loop, for example by using D to control a temperature inside the column.
-Thus, labeling the DB-configuration as "impossible" is wrong.
+However, an inconsistent inventory control system can usually be made consistent by adding control loops outside the local units (which here are the tanks with M_D and M_B) and the DB-configuration is workable (and consistent) provided one closes at least one extra loop, for example by using D to control a temperature inside the column.^{15,16} Thus, labeling the DB-configuration as "impossible" is wrong.
 In summary, the DB-configuration is not self-consistent, but it can be made consistent by adding a temperature (or composition) control loop.